BDC Hamburger Icon

 • Location details: This is where the event or activity will be conducted.

-• Activity details: List exactly what the other party will be doing that has them assuming risk.
-This might be bungee jumping or electrical work.
+• Activity details: List the exact activity that has them assuming risk — for example, bungee jumping or electrical work.
 Be sure to clearly describe what’s being done.

-• Effective dates: List when the hold harmless agreement starts and for how long it will be effective.
+• Effective dates: Specify when the hold harmless agreement starts and for how long it will be effective.

 • Signatures: All parties should sign and date the agreement.